MiamiOH-CSE274/Portfolio/README.md

 * Graph Algorithms lab
 * Graph project
 * Consult with Dr. Brinkman on an alternative project

+I chose to do the Vise project for the implementation of graph algorithms.
+In the Vise project, my partner, Nick Contini, and I did a depth-first traversal of the graph.
+Here is a link to mine and Nick's Vise project in Brinkman's repository on github: https://github.com/MiamiOH-CSE274/Vise/tree/ContiniAndKojs

 21 - Determine space and time requirements of common data structure methods
 -----